Summarise this article with:

 BGP operates in two contexts:

 - eBGP (External BGP): Used between different autonomous systems.
-This is what we typically mean when we say "BGP."
+This is what most people mean when they say "BGP."

-- iBGP (Internal BGP): Used within a single autonomous system to distribute routes learned from eBGP peers to all internal routers.
+- iBGP (Internal BGP): Used within a single AS to distribute routes learned from eBGP peers to all internal routers.

 Internet Peering and Transit